 (ii) Salary income if it is earned in India;

-(iii) Salary income payable by Central Govt to citizen of India;
+(iii) Salary income payable by Central Govt to citizen of India for service outside India;

 (v) Interest, Royalty and fees for technical services paid by certain persons;

 From the study of the provisions of law stated above Import of Machines is not covered under deeming provisions i.e. neither under section 7 nor under section 9 of the Income tax Act, 1961.

 Import of Machine may be covered under section 5 of the Income tax Act, 1961 if the profits on sale of machines are received, accrued or arouse in India.
 As a general rule, in case of sale of goods, profits arise at the place where the contract of sale are made or sales are effected [66 ITR 159 (SC), 21 ITR 375, 31 ITR 760, 135 ITR 762].
 Further, a contract is said to be made at a place where the offer is accepted [28 ITR 184 (SC), 18 ITR 333].

 1. ABC Ltd, an Indian Company resident in India enters into an agreement for import of machine with XYZ LLC a US based company and which is resident of USA.
 As per the agreement ABC Ltd. gives offer for purchase of machinery by signing the agreement in India and which is accepted by XYZ LLC by signing the agreement at USA.
 In such a case since the offer is accepted at USA the contract is said to be made at USA and accordingly the profits will arise in USA.
 Hence not chargeable to tax in India;

 2. In the above illustration if the offer for purchase of machinery is accepted by XYZ LLC when one of its directors visited in India and signed the agreement in India then the contract would be said to be made in India.
 In such a case the profit will arise in India and hence chargeable to tax in India;